Police car: Police dog vehicle

-A police dog vehicle, also known as a K-9 vehicle or a police dog unit, is a police car modified to transport police dogs.
+A police dog vehicle, also called a K-9 vehicle or police dog unit, is a police car modified to transport police dogs.
 The models used for these vehicles range from the same as patrol cars to dedicated SUVs, pickup trucks, or vans.
-To provide sufficient space for the police dog, there is usually a cage in the trunk or rear seats with enough space for the dog, though some agencies may put the cage in the front passenger seat, or may lack a cage entirely and simply have the dog in the rear compartment.
+To provide sufficient space for the police dog, there is usually a cage in the trunk or rear seats with enough space for the dog, though some agencies may put the cage in the front passenger seat, or may lack a dedicated cage entirely and simply have the dog in the rear compartment.
 There may or may not be space to transport detainees or additional officers.
 Police dog vehicles almost always have markings noting they have a police dog on board, typically just the agency's standard markings with the added notice.

 Decoy car

 A decoy car is a police car used to establish a police presence, typically to deter traffic violations or speeding, without a police officer actually being present.
 They may be older models retired from use, civilian cars modified to resemble police cars, or demonstration vehicles.
 In some instances, a "decoy car" may not be a vehicle at all, but rather a life-sized cutout or sign depicting a police car.
-Use of decoy cars is intended to ensure crime deterrence without having to commit manpower, allowing the officer that would otherwise be there to be freed up for other assignments.
-A drawback of decoy cars is that they cannot actually enforce laws, and motorists that notice that the police car is a decoy can freely ignore it.
-To circumvent this, decoy cars may be moved to other locations, used alongside traffic enforcement cameras to directly enforce laws, or used in conjunction with hidden police units further down the road to catch motorists that believe they are safe to continue speeding or are flagged for further crimes such as arrest warrants.
+The use of decoy cars is intended to provide a visible deterrent against crime without having to commit manpower, allowing the officer that would otherwise be there to be freed up for other assignments.

+In the United Kingdom, decoy liveried police cars and vans may be parked on filling station forecourts to deter motorists dispensing fuel then making off without payment, also known as "bilking".

 The use of decoy cars is entirely up to the agency, though in 2005, the Virginia General Assembly considered a bill that would make decoy cars a legal requirement for police.
 The bill stated in part: "Whenever any law-enforcement vehicle is permanently taken out of service ... such vehicle shall be placed at a conspicuous location within a highway median in order to deter violations of motor vehicle laws at that location.
 Such vehicles shall ... be rotated from one location to another as needed to maintain their deterrent effect."

 Surveillance car

-A surveillance car is a police car used for surveillance purposes.
+A surveillance car is a police vehicle used for surveillance purposes.
 Usually SUVs, vans, or trucks, surveillance cars can be marked, unmarked, undercover, or disguised, and may be crewed or remotely monitored.
 They are used to gather evidence of criminal offenses or provide better vantage points at events or high-traffic areas.
 The surveillance method used varies, and may include CCTV, hidden cameras, wiretapping devices, or even aerial platforms.
 Some surveillance cars may also be used as bait cars, deployed to catch car thieves.